 - Start all torque converter housing screws, and then tighten four of them gradually and in a criss-cross sequence around the housing.
 Tighten the 12 remaining screws.
-Recommended torque is between 42-50 lbf-ft (57-68 Nm). - Remove the guide bolt through the access opening in the flywheel housing.
+Recommended torque is between 42-50 Lbf-ft (57-68 Nm). - 7.
+Remove the guide bolt through the access opening in the flywheel housing.
 Replace it with a self-locking screw, finger-tighten then start the remaining screws; tighten to 17-21 lbf-ft (23-28 Nm).
+Place a wrench on the crankshaft pulley attaching screw to turn the converter to gain access to the threaded holes.

 Remove the plug located below starter motor and install cranking tool (88800014).
-Crank the engine to gain access to the threaded holes by turning the cranking tool using a suitable adapter (Refer to fig. 12).
+Crank the engine to gain access to the threaded holes by turning the cranking tool using a suitable adapter.